 - The park is smoke-free (including e-cigarettes).

-Note: Some links in this post are affiliate links and I will receive a small commission if you make a purchase after clicking on my link.
 I visited Southern California as a guest of CityPASS and LEGOLAND California.
 My opinions are, as always, my own.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon affiliate I earn from qualifying purchases.

 You Might Also Like